imanring/Master_Mind/mastermind/algorithm.md

 Output - It will print the guess and the scores.

 Steps - loop until the keyValues has only one element in it.
-Each time randomly pick an from keyValues to score.
-Then remove all elements of keyValues that do not score the guess the same.
+Each time randomly pick an element from keyValues to score.
+Then remove all elements of keyValues that do not score the guess the same as the key did.

-**recursiveSolve**

 **shuffleSolve**

 Goals - solve the key.
 This time, however, after 3 guesses the key will be shuffled.
 The values will stay the  same, but their positions will be shuffled.
+Note: I am adding a new twist to the game not making it easier to solve.

 Input - nothing.